 Private campgrounds are one of the best places to stay.
 If you happen to stay there more than once, the owners remember you time after time; which is really nice.
 Not only that, but it's the pleasure of giving the owners business and getting to know them, which is the best scenario of them.

 Resorts are always a good place, especially for this area.
 Most resorts offer a nice pool and leisure activities to attend, but tend to be more costly.

-Disney's Fort Wilderness Resort is one resort that offers four different types of campsites for each particular type of travel trailer or tent.
+Disney's Fort Wilderness Resort is one resort that offers five different types of campsites for each particular type of travel trailer or tent.

 As far as recreation is

 concerned they offer swimming, horseback riding, archery, and canoeing.